This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 When you are done, scroll down to the ‘Triggering‘ panel.
 Click inside and find the trigger you made before.

 Now save it.
-To make sure that everything is in place before we release this new version of our tag configuration, we are going to test it with the preview mode.
+To make sure that everything is in place before we release this new version of our tag configuration, we will test it with the preview mode.

 Find the ‘Preview‘ button in the upper right corner and click it.